 Walking Tour: A self-guided stroll starting at the produce market and working your way east to all the funny shopping stands and beautiful parks and plazas through the centro is the best way to get a feel for town.

 Amazonas Opera House: A must-see work of architecture and the tour is short and sweet.
 Free concerts happen on Thursday nights and you can listen in on rehearsals Monday- Thursday from 9-12 am. ( Debora and Mark are both musicians in the orchestra.
 He plays French horn and she plays viola; say hello for us of you go!)

 Jungle Tours: Indian Amazonas Turismo was the five-day tour we took.
 It is run by Native Amazonians and based out of their family home (read: thatched-roof open-air structures) along the Urubu river.
 If you are down for true adventure and no running water or electricity this is a truly unforgettable experience.
 Ask for Cristavo, he is like a Jungle ninja and medicine man rolled into one.
 Another option that sounded amazing, was Amazon Tree Climbing Company.
 They run 5-day tours or even 1 day where you explore the jungle from tree to tree.

-Hopefully our mini-guide will help you navigate the urban jungle of Manaus!
+Hopefully our “City Guide: Manaus, Brazil” will help you navigate this urban jungle!